Mainakdeb/amfoss-tasks/README.md

   ### Things I learned:

-  * GraphQL is better than REST API, but the learning curve is steep
+  * GraphQL is better than REST API, but the learning curve is steep.
 ***
 ## Task 6: